University of Strathclyde Students' Association

-Strathclyde Students' Union (Strath Union) is the representative body for students of the University of Strathclyde, Glasgow, Scotland since its founding in 1964.
+Strathclyde Students' Union (Strath Union) is the representative body for students of the University of Strathclyde, Glasgow, Scotland, since its founding in 1964.

 History

 Founded in 1964, the University of Strathclyde Students' Association was formed when the Students' Associations of the Royal College of Science and Technology and of the Scottish College of Commerce amalgamated.
 In 1989 it merged with the University of Strathclyde Sports Union.

 The original Students' Union building was located at 90 John Street on the western side of the John Anderson Campus, adjoining onto the rear of the Royal College, James Weir and Thomas Graham buildings.
-It was opened in 1959,., and also incorporated a steam power plant to provide heating for the Royal College and the later additions of the James Weir and Thomas Graham buildings.
+It was opened in 1959, and also incorporated a steam power plant to provide heating for the Royal College and the later additions of the James Weir and Thomas Graham buildings.
 The 1959 building as originally constructed was a five-storey structure, however, an additional five mezzanine floors were constructed in 1976 as part of a neighbouring extension to the Thermodynamics laboratory of the James Weir Building, effectively creating ten levels in total.
+Some student groups and welfare services operated by the Association were housed in the St Paul's Building (known as the St Paul's Annexe) directly opposite.

-On August 20th, 2021 the historic 90 John Street building officially closed in preparation for the Association moving to new accommodation on the campus-based within the Dame Jocelyn Bell Burnell Wing of the Learning and Teaching Building (which was created out of the former Colville Building).
+On 20 August 2021 the historic 90 John Street building officially closed in preparation for the Association moving to new accommodation on the campus-based within the Dame Jocelyn Bell Burnell Wing of the Learning and Teaching Building (which was created out of the former Colville Building).
 The new facility is based across two main levels, with the main entrance at 51 Richmond Street, in space that was originally Civil Engineering laboratories and a car parking area.